 All because he carved a toy horse for George’s new grandson.
 George who thought Cullen showed promise, generosity, the seeds of a good Tunnel dweller.
 Guess the joke was on him.

 A number of the guys on George’s jobs were Tunnel men, Cullen realized later—Howard, Foster, Neil.
 Not much different from the others on the crew, except they seemed more focused … grounded.

 Father mustn’t have broadcast Cullen’s full name.
 If he had, Winslow would have used it against him by now.

 Mouse was better … mostly.

-Really looking, you’d see his gait teetered even more now, that he favored his right side.
+Only if you really looked you’d see his gait teetered even more now, that he favored his right side.
 You’d notice the pained hitch when he worked too long.

 Cullen didn’t blame Winslow.
 Mouse was just a kid, in heart if not in body.
 Someone had to look out for him, keep him safe, hold a grudge.
 Cullen would have done the same if the positions were reversed, if the universe let him take back that day.